patricialmd/Portfolio/README.md

 # 📈 My Data Portfolio
 Welcome to my portfolio!
-A summary of the projects I have completed using Microsoft Excel, Google Sheets, SQL, Python, R, and Tableau for academic projects and self-learning purposes is as follows:
+Below is a summary of the projects I have completed using Microsoft Excel, Google Sheets, SQL, Python, and Tableau for academic projects and self-learning purposes.

 ### 📚  Summary:
 | Project Name | Tools Used | Project Description |